braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/cloud_ingestion.md

 #### Using the UPDATED_AT timestamp

-We use the `UPDATED_AT` timestamp to keep track of what data has been synced successfully to Braze.
+We use the `UPDATED_AT` timestamp to track what data has been synced successfully to Braze.
 If many rows are written with the same timestamp while a sync is running, this may lead to duplicate data being synced to Braze.
 Some suggestions to avoid duplicate data:
 - If you are setting up a sync against a `VIEW`, do not use `CURRENT_TIMESTAMP` as the default value.
 This will cause all data to sync every time the sync runs because the `UPDATED_AT` field will evaluate to the time our queries are run.
 - If you have very long-running pipelines or queries writing data to your source table, avoid running these concurrently with a sync, or avoid using the same timestamp for every row inserted.
 - Use a transaction to write all rows that have the same timestamp.